Construction Album Finished Boats Build Logs Materials List

 How long does it take to get my kit?

 All kits are made to order.
-We require approximately a 4 week lead time before shipping depending on material in stock.
-The kit is packaged in a sturdy OSB plywood box and the underside of the lid is machined partially though with the outline of the building cradle shapes.
-Just cut them out with a jig saw.
+We require approximately a 4-6 week lead time before shipping depending on material in stock.
+The kit is packaged in a sturdy OSB plywood box.
+More on shipping options can be found on our policy page.